greg-raven/Uncommon-Sense/_drafts/staging.md

 Our lives improve only when we take chances --- and the first and most difficult risk we can take is to be honest with ourselves.
 Walter Truett Anderson

 ...
 [O]urs is a sick profession marked by incompetence, lack of training, misconduct and bad manners.
 Ineptness, bungling, malpractice, and bad ethics can be observed in court houses all over this country every day ... these incompetents have a seeming unawareness of the fundamental ethics of the profession. ... the harsh truth is that ... we may well be on our way to a society, overrun by hordes of lawyers, hungry as locusts, and brigades of judges in numbers never before contemplated.
-Warren E. Burger Chief Justice, U. S. Supreme Court
+Warren E. Burger

 No free people can lose their liberties while they are jealous of liberty.
 But the liberties of the freest people are in danger when they set up symbols of liberty as fetishes, worshipping the symbol instead of the principle it represents.
 Wendell Phillips